-A cabin crew are responsible for a good flight experience.
-This comprises the comfort, safety and welfare of all national and international passengers.
+A cabin crew is responsible for a good flight experience.
+This comprises the comfort, safety, and welfare of all national and international passengers.

-Making cabin crew resumes are almost as simple as making any other in as many steps.
-So, if resume is the one thing stopping you from getting your dream flight attendant job, this article is perfect for solving your problem.
+Making flight attendant resumes are almost as simple as making any other in as many ways.
+So, if a resume is the one thing stopping you from getting your dream flight attendant job, this article is perfect for solving your problem.

 Specialist recruitment agencies advertise roles on behalf of major commercial and budget airlines from across the globe.
 Providers of training courses often have close links to recruitment agencies and airlines, which can be helpful.